-questions as above for where you predict your organization will be in the next 3-5 years.
-That prediction can be based on your company's stated strategy, your knowledge of the organization, industry trends or any other relevant factors.
-Make a "F" on the chart to represent the future position.

-- 3. Map your team: Using those two dimensions, identify where you believe each executive team member functions best.
+- your knowledge of the organization, industry trends or any other relevant factors.
+Make a "F" on the chart to represent the future position. - 3.
+Map your team: Using those two dimensions, identify where you believe each executive team member functions best.
 Do they love high change and effectively lead others through it?
 They might be higher up the change axis.
 Do they push new ideas and dislike organizational constraints?
-They - might be more to the right near the Innovation anchor. - 4.
-Make the build/buy decision: Evaluate the gaps.
+They might be more to the right near the Innovation anchor.
+Put their initials on the chart where you believe they best fit.

+4. Make the build/buy decision: Evaluate the gaps.
 The larger the gaps, the more difficult it will be for the leader to succeed in the new environment.
-Moving up the change axis requires a fundamental shift in behaviors often going against personality type.
+Moving up the change axis requires a fundamental shift in behaviors - often going against personality type.

 Moving left or right on the strategy axis requires a fundamental shift in capabilities.
 Both shifts might cause the leader to be less engaged because they aren't excited about working in the new environment.